DaFuqs/LootCrates/README.md

 Tag                       | NBT Type      | Effect
 ------------------------- | ------------- | ------
 LootTable                 | loot table    | The loot table identifier to be used to fill the crate when it's interacted with LootTableSeed             | long          | Seed for generating the loot table.
-0 or ommitted uses a random seed.
+0 or omitted uses a random seed.
 Setting a seed means that the generated loot will always be the same

 # Loot Crates